Ungarn Immobilien

 How is the Forint Euro exchange rate developing?

 If you want to buy a house in Hungary, you inevitably ask yourself the question, at what rate will euros be exchanged for forints and what is the trend.
-Even those who have already successfully emigrated to Hungary think about why the euro moves in one direction or another against the forint and what are the forecasts for the future.
+Even those who have already successfully emigrated to Hungary and own real estate in Hungary think about why the euro moves in one direction or another against the forint and what are the forecasts for the future.

 This article presents the main factors influencing the exchange rate.
 Depending on the degree of simplification, three factors or somewhat more detailed 9 factors can be cited.
 This is followed by some interpretations of the EUR / HUF money rate development and some thoughts on the EUR / HUF exchange rate forecast.